 The features and ease of use category includes interesting and additional features that will help you make the most of your gloves.
 We compared features such as how well they kept snow out and how easy they were to tighten and loosen.
 We also gave higher marks for wrist leashes, or keeper leashes.

 We weighed models that sported features that made using and wearing the glove or mitten more pleasant.
 A feature that all of our testers appreciated was touchscreen sensitive fingers; after real-world use, we also appreciated things like keeper cords and a softer fabric featured on the thumb for wiping goggles and our running noses.

 While these might seem a little dorky and old school for some, we think that once you use them, you won't want to give them up.
 Leashes add peace of mind while taking your gloves or mittens off on the chairlift; you'd be amazed by the number found every spring.
 We also compared features like nose wipes and the ease at which we were able to take the contenders on and off.

 The touchscreen sensitive thumb and index finger proved to be one of our review team's favorite feature.
 It allowed us to scroll through music, text, and research the newest OutdoorGearLab reviews - all while wearing our gloves riding on the chairlift.
 Not only was this convenient but it also greatly decreased the potential for us to mistakenly drop a glove while removing it.

-; all three sport a touch screen sensitive thumb and index finger that worked even better than a normal finger (especially when it is cold out).
+has the most useful extra features.
+I has a touchscreen sensitive thumb and index finger that worked even better than a normal finger (especially when it is cold out).
 This means you don't have to take your gloves off to answer your smartphone, take a photo, push play to hear your favorite playlist, update your Facebook status, or check the latest reviews on OutdoorGearLab.com.

 featured an included touch screen sensitive liner glove that we liked, but we preferred to not have to take off our exterior shell.
 It is also worth noting that the Burton Gore-Tex